0.75 / AMA PRA Category 1 CreditTM 0.75 / CNE Contact Hours 1.00 / CE for Registered dietitians/nutritionists (RDs/RDNs) and Dietetic technicians

 In this program, the third in a series of 4 interrelated educational activites on improving outcomes for preterm infants through nutritional intervention and support, 2 leading experts discuss the results of clinical trials of prebiotics and probiotics for improving neonatal health, and the implications for practicing neonatal intensive care unit (NICU) clinicians.
 The faculty share findings from groundbreaking investigations designed to determine how prebiotics and probiotics may improve overall health outcomes among preterm infants.

 NICU healthcare providers including neonatologists, pediatricians, NICU nurses, nurse practitioners and physician assistants, registered dietitians, and other healthcare providers who care for preterm infants.

 At the conclusion of this activity, participants should be better able to:

-Describe the factors that contribute to the development of necrotizing enterocolitis as well as strategies for prevention and treatment
+Discuss the multiple factors that contribute to the development of necrotizing enterocolitis (NEC) and their relationship to possible avenues of treatment and prevention

 Conflict Of Interest Disclosure Policy

 In accordance with the ACCME Standards for Commercial Support, HME and AKH require that individuals in a position to control the content of an educational activity disclose all relevant financial relationships with any commercial interest.
 HME and AKH resolve all conflicts of interest to ensure independence, objectivity, balance, and scientific rigor in all its educational activities.